manniwood/mmpt/README.md

-# Manni's MyBatis PostgreSQL Types
+# MMPT: Manni's MyBatis PostgreSQL Types

 If you are using MyBatis with PostgreSQL, here are some PostgreSQL-specific type mappers you can use.